-ii.
-Differences Between Ex-Post Facto, Experimentation And Survey Research
+35 Differences Between Ex-Post Facto, Experimentation And Survey Research

 The followings are differences between ex-post facto research and experimentation and survey research.
 1. Ex post factor library research cannot use control measures in its investigation as there can be no manipulation of data because the events have already taken place.
 Therefore, the research is conducted after-the-fact.
-So, there can neither be a

-- manipulation nor assignment of groups to achieve a degree of control and gather accurate data. - If we are to use a data control mechanism or 2. manipulation to evoke a response and record data from the manipulation then, we need to have all the data on independent variables and not that we may not have data on the dependent variables.
-However, the primary requirement is the independent variable. - In ex-post factor research, both the independent dependent are variables observed simultaneously since the latter's effects, and the latter had occurred before the study. - A very major difference between ex post facto research and survey and experimentation research is found like hypothesis testing (what should be and what is).
+So, there can neither be a manipulation nor assignment of groups to achieve a degree of control and gather accurate data.
+2. If we are to use a data control mechanism or manipulation to evoke a response and record data from the manipulation then, we need to have all the data on independent variables and not that we may not have data on the dependent variables.
+However, the primary requirement is the independent variable.
+3. In ex-post factor research, both the independent and dependent variables are observed simultaneously since the latter's effects, and the latter had occurred before the study.